madrobby/zepto/README.md

 Simply add your tests (see existing tests as templates) and then view the HTML file in a browser).
 For detailed results, see the JavaScript console in your browser.

-_There's experimental support for automatically running tests on the command line and integrating them with a continuous integration server, using the `jasmine-headless-webkit` Rubygem, which in turnrequires Qt to be installed and a `CI` environment variable set (you can then run `bundle` to install the required dependencies and run `rake test` to run the tests).
-(This is not for the faint of heart and right now is experimental only, so don't blame us if you can't get it to work!)_

 IRC channel: #zepto on irc.freenode.net — stay updated on http://twitter.com/zeptojs

 Remember to have fun!